GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 This tutorial teaches you how to integrate several Google products to simulate a shared photo album, hosted on App Engine and managed through the Cloud Platform Console.

-Users interact with the web application only through the Cloud Platform Console; photos cannot be uploaded or deleted through the application itself.
-Two buckets exist in [Cloud Storage](https://cloud.google.com/storage/) (GCS): one to store the uploaded photos themselves, and the other to store the thumbnails of the uploaded photos.
+Users interact with the web application only through the Cloud Platform Console; photos cannot be uploaded or deleted through the website.
+Two buckets exist in [Cloud Storage](https://cloud.google.com/storage/) (GCS): one to store the uploaded photos and the other to store the thumbnails of the uploaded photos.
 [Cloud Datastore](https://cloud.google.com/datastore/) stores all non-image entities needed for the web application, which is hosted on [App Engine](https://cloud.google.com/appengine/).
 Notifications of changes to the GCS photo bucket are sent to the application via [Cloud Pub/Sub](https://cloud.google.com/pubsub/).
 The [Google Cloud Vision API Client Library](https://developers.google.com/api-client-library/python/apis/vision/v1) is used to label photos for search.

 The overall workflow of the application is shown in the diagram below: